DDAT: Diffusion Policies Enforcing Dynamically Admissible Robot Trajectories: Implementation

 where $s_0 := \tilde{s}_0$ and $s_{t+1} = f\big(s_t, I\!D(s_t, \tilde{s}_{t+1}) \big)$. \end{definition}

 The CAE of a trajectory will be larger than its average SAE due to compounding errors in the CAE.

 \textit{Model nomenclature:} To distinguish the models evaluated, their name starts with a letter $S$, $A$, or $SA$ depending on whether they predict states, actions or both.
-The second letter denotes the projector used, i.e., $\mathcal{P}$~\eqref{eq: projection}, $\mathcal{P}^\text{ref}$~\eqref{eq: ref proj}, $\mathcal{P}^\text{A}$~\eqref{eq: A-proj}, or $\mathcal{P}^\text{SA}$~\eqref{eq: SA-proj}.
-The projector can take two subscripts: \textsubscript{$\sigma$} if a projection curriculum is used ($\sigma_{min} = 0.0021$, $\sigma_{max} = 0.2$ unless otherwise specified) and \textsubscript{$I$} if the projector is only used at inference, it is otherwise assumed to be also used during training.
+The second part denotes the projector used, i.e., $\mathcal{P}$~\eqref{eq: projection}, $\mathcal{P}^\text{ref}$~\eqref{eq: ref proj}, $\mathcal{P}^\text{A}$~\eqref{eq: A-proj}, or $\mathcal{P}^\text{SA}$~\eqref{eq: SA-proj}.
+The projector can take two subscripts: \textsubscript{$\sigma$} if a projection curriculum is used and \textsubscript{$I$} if the projector is only used at inference, it is otherwise assumed to be also used during training.
 Finally, conditioning of models on a variable $v$ is denoted by $(\cdot | v)$.